Clawback Agreements to Eliminate the Burden of Privilege Review

 Robert C. Chambers, United States District Court Judge

-Preparing electronic discovery takes careful review and following Judge Grimm’s Victory Stanley checklist.
+Preparing electronic discovery takes careful review and following Judge Grimm’s Victor Stanley checklist.
 That did not happen in this case.

 The Plaintiffs produced over a million “pages” of ESI, which they marked “Confidential.”
 The production included nearly a thousand attorney-client communications.
 Felman Prod. v.
 Indus.
 Risk Insurers, 2010 U.S. Dist.
 LEXIS 74970 (S.D.
 W. Va.
 July 23, 2010).